jupyter-server/jupyter_server/docs/source/operators/security.rst

 There are two steps to deciding whether to allow a given request to be happen.

 The first step is "Authentication" (identifying who is making the request).
-This is handled by the :class:`.IdentityProvider`.
+This is handled by the :class:`jupyter_server.auth.IdentityProvider`.

-Whether a given user is allowed to take a specific action is called "Authorization", and is handled separately, by an :class:`.Authorizer`.
+Whether a given user is allowed to take a specific action is called "Authorization", and is handled separately, by an :class:`~jupyter_server.auth.Authorizer`.

 These two classes may work together, as the information returned by the IdentityProvider is given to the Authorizer when it makes its decisions.